 The wayward Prokofiev

-Every fortnight, ‘The Wayward Prokofiev’ devotes one hour to the life and work of Russian composer Sergei Prokofiev, unquestionably one of the greatest composers of the 20th century.
+On ‘the wayward Prokofiev’ every two weeks for an hour we focus on the life and work of 20th century Russian composer Sergei Prokofiev.
+Undoubtedly one of the biggest composers of the twentieth century.

 Today: Prokofiev’s ballet Trapeze which he wrote for a circus troupe and eventually turned into quintet, as well as his fifth piano sonata, which is a hybrid between the ‘old’ and the ‘new’ Prokofiev.
 We close off with the second piano sonata by Alexander Masolov from 1924, one of the first futuristic Russian piano sonatas.

 - Sergei Prokofiev.
 Quintet for oboe, clarinet, violin, viola, and double bass in G minor op.
 39 (1924).
 Christian Wetzel (oboe), Ib Hausmann (clarinet), Daniel Hope (violin), Tabea Zimmermann (viola) en Rolf Jansen (double bass) .

 - Sergei Prokofiev.
 Sonata for piano No. 5 in C major op.
 38 (1923).
 Yury Martynov (piano)